 3. Proof-of-Work vs. Proof-of-Stake

 The Proof of Work (PoW) system is one of the most important algorithms in blockchain technology.
 It is used by most cryptocurrencies, including Bitcoin and Ethereum.

 But Ethereum is approaching a hard fork, with its developers having announced a change from PoW to PoS several months ago.
 In May 2018, Ethereum released its much-anticipated Casper update, a hybrid PoW/PoS mechanism that will help make the transition to PoS smoother.

 How does PoW work?

-All the transaction in the Bitcoin blockchain are grouped in a memory pool (known as mempool).
+All the transactions in the Bitcoin blockchain are grouped in a memory pool (known as mempool).
 And all these transactions need validation.